 While the wings are baking for the first 15 minutes, combine all sauce ingredients EXCEPT the arrowroot powder in the food processor or high speed blender until smooth.

 Scrape the sauce into a small saucepan over medium heat and whisk in the arrowroot powder.
-Turn the heat up and bring to a boil, then reduce to a simmer and simmer for 10 minutes or until the sauce thickens and coats the back of a spoon.
+Turn the heat up and bring to a boil, then reduce to a simmer and cook for 10 minutes or until the sauce thickens and coats the back of a spoon.

 HALFTIME: 5:30 pm